(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Steps to Prepare Financially for a New Baby

 Now that you know what your maternity leave will look like, you can start to estimate how much money you'll need during that period.

-Rather than getting hung up on the cost of bassinets and blankets, look at your household expenses and compare that to the length of your leave.
+Rather than getting hung up on the cost of bassinets and blankets, look at household expenses and compare them to the length of your leave.

 - If you anticipate an eight-week leave, what bills will you have to cover during that period?